BLME: History

 BLME was first incorporated in London on 7 August 2006, originally under the name House of London and The Middle East, changing to Bank of London and The Middle East in July 2007.
 Humphrey Percy, Founder and CEO, met with the original sponsors, Boubyan Bank, establishing their common ambitions to build a market leading wholesale Islamic bank.

 BLME received authorisation from the Financial Services Authority (FSA) in July 2007 with a full set of permissions and European passporting.

 Since its launch the bank has grown significantly.
 In 2008 BLME completed their second private placement bringing their total capital base to £250million.
 BLME launched their Wealth Management division including a Private Bank and Asset Management offering in early 2009.

-Nomo
+Digital bank - Nomo

 In July 2021, BLME launched Nomo, a fully licensed, Sharia-compliant UK digital bank.